amcgarvey/zebrafish_bulk_RNAseq_pipeline/conda_setup.md

 # Creating conda environments

+To avoid clashing dependencies and to ensure reproducibility of results, the analysis was performed with conda environments.
+For this project I used the following three environments.

-Environment for notebooks and r work
+## Environment for notebooks and r work

 ```
 conda create --name pannotebooks
 ```
 Can be recreated from pannotebooks_environment.yml with:
 ```
-conda create -n pannotebooks -f pannotebooks_environment.yml
+conda env create -n pannotebooks -f pannotebooks_environment.yml
 ```

-Second environment for pipeline (mainly because snakemake has conflicting dependencies)
+## Second environment for pipeline

+(Mainly because snakemake has conflicting dependencies)

 ```
 conda create --name pansnakemake
 ```
 Can be recreated from pansnakemake_environment.yml

-Third environment for multiqc with python
+## Third environment for multiqc with python
+Multiqc requires py3.7 to work

 ```
 conda create --name py3.7 python=3.7